2C-CPe

-2C-CPE is a designer drug from the substituted phenethylamine family, which was first synthesised by Josh Hartsel and colleagues in 2024.
+2C-CPe, also known as 4-cyclopentyl-2,5-dimethoxyphenethylamine, is a designer drug from the substituted phenethylamine family, which was first synthesised by Josh Hartsel and colleagues in 2024.
 It is a moderately potent agonist at the serotonin receptor 5-HT_{2A} in vitro, with a binding affinity (K_{i}) of 134 nM, slightly weaker than the related cyclopropyl compound 2C-CP.
 It is not known to have been tested in humans or animals.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.